 The application comes with its own Babel preset, babel-preset-react-app, to support a set of ES6 and ES7 features.
 It even supports some of the newer features like async/await, and import/export statements.
 However, certain features, like decorators, have been intentionally left out.

-You can also import CSS files from your JS modules which allow you to bundle styles that are only relevant for the modules that you ship.
+You can also import CSS files from your JS modules that allow you to bundle styles that are only relevant for the modules that you ship.
 The same thing can be done for images and fonts.

 You can use Node environment variables to inject values into your code at built-time.
 React-scripts will automatically look for any environment variables starting with